sanil-gupta/Blog-Api/README.md

 # Blog-Api
-Blog-Api creating websites that allow people to publish their thoughts on an ongoing basis
+Blog-Api help to creat websites that allow people to publish their thoughts on an ongoing basis